 For all $\rho \in [0,1]$, if further one of the following is satisfied: \begin{itemize} \item[(a)] $\lim_{m\to\infty}\pi_m = \pi>0$, and $\sqrt{c} > 1-\sqrt{(1-\rho)}$; \item[(b)] $ \pi_m = m^{\gamma-1}$, where $0 < \gamma < 1$, and $\sqrt{c} > 1-\sqrt{\gamma(1-\rho)}$, \end{itemize} then we have that, for all $\alpha > 0$,

-\end{theorem} The proof of \thmref{r-1strong} is in \appref{r-1strongpf}, where we use a sandwiching argument, similar to \citet{liu2020cauchy}. \thmref{r-1strong} (a) indicates that, in order to achieve full power at different $\rho$, the signal strength need to be stronger under heavy dependence.
-This agrees with the intuition, since the power is fundamentally related to the tail of transformed $p$-value $p_{mi}^r$, which is thinner under heavy dependence, while heavier under weak dependence. \thmref{r-1strong} (b), following the sparse setting~\cite{donoho2004higher}, states that the asymptotic power will achieve one with probability one, as long as the signal strength $c$ and signal sparsity $\gamma$ achieve the detection boundary defined by $\rho$: $\sqrt{c} > 1-\sqrt{\gamma(1-\rho)}$.
-Note that the detection boundary in (b) grows with $\rho$, which indicates under heavier dependence, the signal needs to be stronger/denser to achieve the sweet spot.
+\end{theorem} The proof of \thmref{r-1strong} is in \appref{r-1strongpf}, where we use a sandwiching argument, similar to \citet{liu2020cauchy}. \thmref{r-1strong} (a) indicates that, in order to achieve full power at different $\rho$, the signal strength needs to be stronger under heavy dependence.
+This conclusion agrees with the intuition since the power is fundamentally related to the tail of transformed $p$-value $p_{mi}^r$, which is thinner under heavy dependence while heavier under weak dependence. \thmref{r-1strong} (b), following the sparse setting~\citep{donoho2004higher}, states that the asymptotic power will achieve one with probability one, as long as the signal strength $c$ and signal sparsity $\gamma$ achieve the detection boundary defined by $\rho$: $\sqrt{c} > 1-\sqrt{\gamma(1-\rho)}$.
+Note that the detection boundary in (b) grows with $\rho$, which indicates that the signal needs to be stronger/denser to achieve the sweet spot under heavier dependence.